^

 Hypoglycemic coma

-The main pathogenetic factor is hypoglycemia and a decrease in the utilization of glucose by brain cells.
-It can be accompanied by disorders of cerebral circulation in the form of a form of apoplectic coma.
-In the anamnesis in these patients there is a presence of diabetes mellitus with the use of antidiabetic drugs or insulin.
-If the patient is unconscious, there is usually a note and an "insulin kit" in the pockets.
+The main pathogenetic moment is hypoglycemia and decreased utilization of glucose by brain cells.
+It may be accompanied by cerebrovascular accidents in the form of one of the forms of apoplectic coma.
+The anamnesis of these patients includes diabetes mellitus with the use of antidiabetic drugs or insulin.
+If the patient is unconscious, as a rule, there is a note and an "insular kit" in the pockets.

-Hyperglycemic coma
+Hyperglycemic comas

-1. hyperketonemic acidotic coma, is accompanied by the development of metabolic acidosis due to decreased utilization of ketone bodies with excessive ketogenesis in the liver, a sharp decrease in alkaline reserves in tissues, a violation of the cationic composition of cells about excessive excretion of potassium by the kidneys;
+1. hyperketonemic acidotic coma, accompanied by the development of metabolic acidosis due to a decrease in the utilization of ketone bodies with excessive ketogenesis in the liver, a sharp decrease in alkaline reserves in tissues, a violation of the cationic composition of cells with excessive excretion of potassium by the kidneys;

 Hyperketonemic coma